Representation of the People Act 1949

-The Representation of the People Act 1949 was an Act of the Parliament of the United Kingdom.
-The Act consolidated previous electoral law, but also made some changes to administration.
+The Representation of the People Act 1949 (12, 13 & 14 Geo.
+6. c.
+68) was an act of the Parliament of the United Kingdom.
+The act consolidated previous electoral law, but also made some changes to administration.
 Representation of the People amendments followed in 1969, 1977, 1978, and 1980, all being repealed through consolidation into the Representation of the People Act 1983.

-The principal change was to provide for the conduct of future reviews of Parliamentary boundaries by the permanent Parliamentary Boundary Commissions.
-The Act also abolished the terms 'Parliamentary Borough' and 'Parliamentary County', renaming them 'Borough constituency' and 'County constituency', abolished the university constituencies, and removed a requirement that the City of London form its own constituency.
-The Boundary Commissions were instructed to review all boundaries within 3–7 years from the Act coming into force, and thereafter to review the boundaries periodically.
+The principal change was to provide for the conduct of future reviews of parliamentary boundaries by the permanent Parliamentary Boundary Commissions.
+The act also abolished the terms 'parliamentary borough' and 'parliamentary county', renaming them 'borough constituency' and 'county constituency', abolished the university constituencies, and removed a requirement that the City of London form its own constituency.
+The Boundary Commissions were instructed to review all boundaries within 3–7 years from the act coming into force, and thereafter to review the boundaries periodically.

-In addition the Act made some changes to the franchise, removing the remaining provisions allowing plural voting in parliamentary elections by people who owned business premises.
+In addition the act made some changes to the franchise, removing the remaining provisions allowing plural voting in parliamentary elections by people who owned business premises.
 (However, plural voting for local government elections continued until it was abolished, outside the City of London, by the Representation of the People Act 1969.
 It still exists in the City of London – see City of London Corporation elections).
 From this point forward, there was a single electoral register for both local government and Parliamentary elections and each voter was only allowed to vote once in any general election even if they happened to be registered in more than one address for local elections.

+Provisions

+Short title, commencement and extent

+Section 176(1) of the act provided that the act may be cited as the "Representation of the People Act, 1949" and may be cited as a Representation of the People Act.

+Section 176(2) of the act provided that the provisions of the act relating to parliamentary elections, other than provisions as to the registration of parliamentary electors, shall come into force for the purposes of the first general election after the passing of this act.

+Section 176(3) of the act provided that the provisions of the act apart from those in 176(2) of the act would come into force on a day appointed by the home secretary by statutory instrument.

+The Representation of the People Act 1949 (Date of Commencement) Order 1950 (SI 1950/242) provided that the provisions of the act relating to local government elections, other than registration, would come into force on 11 March 1750 and that the rest of the act except section 176(2) would come into force on 3 April 1950.